-Henry Hoke, author of The Groundhog Forever, reads from and discusses his new poetic pop novel, experimental influences and practices, and much more, in conversation with Lydia Conklin.
+As part of our Shelf Life series of virtual events, Henry Hoke, author of The Groundhog Forever, read from and discussed his new poetic pop novel, experimental influences and practices, and much more, in conversation with Lydia Conklin.

 The Groundhog Forever is a queer sequel to the movie Groundhog Day.
 Two film students in post-9/11 Manhattan get stuck reliving the same day over and over together: the day they meet Bill Murray at a screening of Groundhog Day.
 This vicious loop tests the limits of their friendship and forces them to confront the true meaning of artistic immortality.
 A poetic pop novel with experimental flair.
 Charlie Kaufman meets Sarah Manguso.
 Today is the last day of the best of your life.